JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_1999_Summer.md

 by _Alison Gardner and Sioux Harvey_

-The eight-person panel comprising the latest Wrightwood Series presentation on the subjectof cult is planning a major panel presentation and workshop at IC 99 in Vancouveron Day 3 (August 11): Quest for the Divine Presence in Our Human Institutions, in anticipation of the publication of this secondary work later this year.
+The eight-person panel comprising the latest Wrightwood Series presentation on the subjectof cult is planning a major panel presentation and workshop at IC 99 in Vancouveron Day 3 (August 11): “Quest for the Divine Presence in Our Human Institutions”, in anticipation of the publication of this secondary work later this year.
 Here are some highlights.

 Steve Hecht examines the religious meaning and value of cult by exploring the subjectin relation to the Universal Father, the Paradise Trinity, and the ideas of personality and personhood.
 He coordinates ideas emanating from the divine, cosmic, anthropological, and philosophical realms in order to elevate them onto a platforn of spiritual ideas that espouse spirit unity with human diversity.